haipinglu/SimplyDeep/README.md

-# SimplyDeep
-A simple introduction to deep learning

-# A simple introduction to deep learning
+# SimplyDeep: A Simple Introduction to Deep Learning
 ## Haiping Lu - University of Sheffield

 ### Why